mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-There is some `Circle` specific logic written in Program.cs right here.
-It should really be in the `Circle` class instead.
+The `Circle` specific logic written in Program.cs should really be in the `Circle` class.

 This is a method extraction refactor, and it helps create a Single Point Of Truth for our circle logic.